jpgtordilla/DreamToDo/README.md

 There are several improvements that can be made:
 1. Clean up some of the code and address some non-crucial bugs.
 2. Add a backend to store user data and enable use across multiple devices.
 3. Update the CSS to better suit mobile users.
+4. Reorganize dates based on the current Date-Time.
+5. Add the ability to create sub-lists within days.